infection/site/src/guide/command-line-options.md

 If you want to run tests for mutated code in parallel, set this to something > 1.
 It will **dramatically speed up** mutation process.
 Please note that if your tests somehow depends on each other or use database, this option can lead to failing tests which give many false-positives results.

-On most platforms where GNU coreutils are available, which includes all variants of Linux, there is `nproc` command that returns the number of processors available.
-It can be used as such to let Infection run at the full speed:
+To automatically detect the number of CPU cores, use `--threads=max`.

+For Infection versions below `0.26.15`, you can detect the number of CPU cores depending on OS:

 ``` bash
 # on Linux